Women Business Owners Series: Karen Blackwell, CEO and Founder of Kanda Chocolates

 Next, we intentionally had our chocolate made in Ghana so that we could increase jobs and the local economy’s export of chocolate.
 We then purchased Fair Trade Cocoa so that we could ensure the farmers were receiving a fair wage.
 It’s a start, but we believe we can do more–and we will.

-Julie: What led you to select Ghana, in particular, as the source for Kanda Chocolates?
+TorchLight: What led you to select Ghana, in particular, as the source for Kanda Chocolates?
 How does the process work from cocoa bean harvest to delivery here in the U.S.?

-When I visited Ghana for the first time, I fell in love with the chocolate made there.
+Karen: When I visited Ghana for the first time, I fell in love with the chocolate made there.
 I learned that Ghana’s cocoa beans are creamier and more fruit forward than other cocoa beans.

 With research, I learned that even though Ghana is the 2nd largest exporter of cocoa beans in the entire world, they export less than 1% of finished chocolate.
 I wanted to help change that so that the Ghanaian chocolate Industry would produce more finished chocolate and thus receive a greater financial benefit from their efforts.

-Julie: Given your goal of enabling the sale of finished Ghanaian chocolate vs. simply exporting the cocoa beans, how does the process work from cocoa bean harvest to delivery of Kanda Chocolates here in the U.S.?
+TorchLight: Given your goal of enabling the sale of finished Ghanaian chocolate vs. simply exporting the cocoa beans, how does the process work from cocoa bean harvest to delivery of Kanda Chocolates here in the U.S.?

 Karen: Our cocoa beans are grown on a Fair Trade, Non-GMO cocoa farm.
 In Ghana, all cocoa plants and cocoa beans are owned by the Ghanaian government.
 So, once the cocoa beans are grown, we purchase them back from the Ghanaian government at the Fair-Trade price.
 From there, they are processed and packaged in Ghana, and then shipped to the United States for distribution.

-Julie: Tell us a little bit about your chocolates.
+TorchLight: Tell us a little bit about your chocolates.
 How many types of chocolate do you make?
 Which is your favorite one?

 Karen: I love to discuss our chocolate!
 It’s truly a taste of Ghana.
 You’ll go from caramel notes to rich Ghanaian chocolatey flavors that are unique to their cocoa beans–all without the typical bitter taste we associate with dark chocolate.